hashicorp/consul/website/source/docs/guides/minikube.md

 ### Step 2: Install the Consul Helm Chart to the Cluster

 To perform the steps in this lab exercise, clone the [hashicorp/demo-consul-101](https://github.com/hashicorp/demo-consul-101) repository from GitHub.
-Change into the repo, and go to the `k8s` directory inside.
+Go into the `demo-consul-101/k8s` directory.

 ```